selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 slow to anger, quick to calm

 > anger and grief damage more than the things that cause them

+> When angry, count ten before you speak; if very angry, a hundred. — Thomas Jefferson

 ### social